 Make what you want of your life and your traditions

-Parents should decide freely what to do with their little ones at home: if you are raising you child Montessori, but you want your Christmas filled with red Santa costumes and gifts under the tree, go ahead and do it (I had it in my childhood and loved it!), but make it a conscious decision, think of possible consequences, of the meaning it’ll have for your kids, in what ways this decision might clash with the lifestyle you want to lead and, if so, how to handle it.
+Parents should decide freely what to do with their little ones at home: if you are raising you child Montessori, but you want your Christmas filled with red Santa costumes and gifts under the tree, go ahead and do it (I had it in my childhood and loved it!), but make it a conscious decision, reflect on what it means for you and your family, don’t do it just because “that’s how you do Christmas”, think of possible consequences, of the meaning it’ll have for your kids, in what ways this decision might clash with the lifestyle you want to lead and, if so, how to handle it.

 We don't want to lie to our kids

-Alex and I came to the conclusion that if we introduced Santa Claus in Oliver’s life as a real person who flies on a sleigh, comes down the chimney at night and brings presents—trying to hide the truth for as long as possible in order to keep the magic—we would be lying to him.
-We simply don’t want that, so we won’t.
+Alex and I came to the conclusion that if we introduced Santa Claus in Oliver’s life as a real person who flies on a sleigh, comes down the chimney at night and brings presents—trying to hide the truth for as long as possible in order to keep the magic alive—we would be lying to him.
+We simply don’t want that, so we won’t do it.
+Simple, right? :-)

 The journey we embarked on through the gorgeous Montessori philosophy just happened to match exactly what we already felt—that lying to our kids about anything at all, in the long term undermines their trust in us and their feeling respected as individuals.